Cargath1/Cargath1/README.md

 Hi there!, I'm Cargath1.
-I know literally 1 programming language and everything I make is sloppy, but why shouldn't I post it online?
+I'm an amateur programmer who likes to share some code on github.
+Please don't expect anything coherent from this account.